rlugojr/sample-apps/apcera-job-scaler/tutorial.md

 ## Auto-scaler app tutorial

-This tutorial demonstrates how to use the [Apcera Job Auto-Scaler](https://github.com/apcera/sample-apps/blob/job-scaler-readme-updates/apcera-job-scaler/README.md){: target="_blank"} application to auto-scale an application.
+This tutorial demonstrates how to use the [Apcera Job Auto-Scaler](https://github.com/apcera/sample-apps/blob/job-scaler-readme-updates/apcera-job-scaler/README.md) application to auto-scale an application.
 The target you'll monitor is  a simple web server that listens for incoming HTTP requests and returns a string.
 You'll initially deploy multiple instances of the application.
 When the target app is not handling any HTTP requests its CPU usage will be negligible, and the auto-scaler will reduce the number of app instances until the `$MIN_INSTANCES` count is reached.

 If the web server app were to receive a spike in HTTP requests, and the calculated CPU usage increased above the specified `CPU_ROOF` value, then the number of instances would be increased until `$MAX_INSTANCES` is reached.